-On Christmas Day we drove down to Hermosa Beach to exchange gifts and have breakfast over at my daughters grandparents home.
-Eve's grandparents are John and Marilyn Neuhart, parents of my first husband and dear friend Ben Neuhart.
-I've been celebrating Christmas morning at their home fairly regularly, over twenty something years, ever since I met Ben in art school.
-Now my husband is Greg, but, we are still one big jolly family with art and liberal politics as our core.
+On Christmas Day we drove down to Hermosa Beach to exchange gifts and have breakfast at the home of John and Marilyn Neuhart, parents of my first husband and dear friend Ben Neuhart.
+I've been celebrating Christmas morning at their home for over twenty something years, ever since I met Ben in art school.
+My current husband is Greg, but, we are still one big jolly family with art and liberal politics as our core.

 Going to the Neuhart's is an aesthetic delight.
 John and Marilyn are graphic designers by trade and have a very keen sense of modern style.
-Having been part of the mid-century design scene with Charles and Ray Eames, Alexander Girard and Herman Miller their aesthetic is extremely iconic.
-If you happen to watch any of the short films by the Eames, particularly House: After Five Years of Living, you will see the simularity in color palette, folk art designs and simple forms.
-At one point I had taken on this style and then realized it wasn't quite me.
+Having been part of the mid-century design scene with Charles and Ray Eames, Alexander Girard and Herman Miller, their aesthetic is extremely iconic.
+If you happen to watch any of the short films by the Eames, particularly House: After Five Years of Living, you will notice simularities in their color palette, folk art designs and simple forms.

-On Christmas morning we arrived with our gifts and the poppy seed cupcakes Eve had made with the little silver pine trees I had purchased on Etsy.
-After exchanging gifts Marilyn and John did their final preparations for the Christmas morning feast.
+We arrived with our gifts and the poppy seed cupcakes Eve had made topped with little silver pine trees purchased on Etsy.
+After exchanging gifts, Marilyn and John did their final preparations for the Christmas morning feast.

 Marilyn sets a gorgeous table, always with fresh flowers and a colorful, graphic display.
 With the warm sunlight pouring in the open door this image to me was the perfect iconic California Christmas.